 Is it a sty?
 A bump?
 Is it a grease spot?
 Or maybe a pimple?
 In fact, it can be either of these things, depending on your symptoms and how the infection looks like.
-In this article, we shall explore all the different possibilities and types of white spot on eyelid.
+In this article, we shall explore all the different possibilities and types of white spots on eyelids.
 We will also take a look at what causes them and how you can go about curing them.

 The Basics on the White Spot on Eyelid Symptom